 Latencies under 100ms are good, under 50ms are great, and ping times over 500ms (half a second!) begin to feel painful.

-Unusually high latencies are often a sign of an unreliable connection.
+Very high latencies are often a sign of an unreliable connection.

-This measurement is particularly important for online gaming and two-way video - but any interactive task can begin to suffer from higher latencies.
+This measurement is particularly important for online gaming and two-way video conferences - but any interactive task can begin to suffer from higher latencies.
 For general surfing, it will be noticeable as that blank pause when you first request a new website.

 -